Configuring binary log file position replication with an external source instance - Amazon Relational Database Service

 You can configure replication using the binary log file position of replicated transactions.

 The permissions required to start replication on an Amazon RDS DB instance are restricted and not available to your Amazon RDS master user.
-Because of this, make sure that you use the Amazon RDS mysql.rds_set_external_master and mysql.rds_start_replication commands to set up replication between your live database and your Amazon RDS database.
+Because of this, make sure that you use the Amazon RDS mysql.rds_set_external_master (RDS for MariaDB and RDS for MySQL major versions 8.0 and lower) or mysql.rds_set_external_source (RDS for MySQL major versions 8.4 and higher), and mysql.rds_start_replication commands to set up replication between your live database and your Amazon RDS database.

 To set the binary logging format for a MySQL or MariaDB database, update the binlog_format parameter.
-If your DB instance uses the default DB instance parameter group, create a new DB parameter group to modify binlog_format settings.
-We recommend that you use the default setting for binlog_format, which is MIXED.
+If your DB instance uses the default DB instance parameter group, create a new DB parameter group to modify the binlog_format parameter.
+In MariaDB and MySQL 8.0 and lower versions, binlog_format defaults to MIXED.
 However, you can also set binlog_format to ROW or STATEMENT if you need a specific binary log (binlog) format.
 Reboot your DB instance for the change to take effect.
+In MySQL 8.4 and higher versions, binlog_format defaults to ROW.

-For information about setting the binlog_format parameter, see Configuring MySQL binary logging.
+For information about setting the binlog_format parameter, see Configuring RDS for MySQL binary logging.
 For information about the implications of different MySQL replication types, see Advantages and disadvantages of statement-based and row-based replication in the MySQL documentation.

 Configuring binary log file position replication with an external source instance